Panyijiar County, Unity State

 The county forms part of the Nile-Sobat Rivers livelihood zone.
 The majority of Panyijiar County’s eastern portion falls within the Sudd wetlands.
 The geography is characterized by green vegetation (including papyrus, reeds and elephant grass), black cotton soils and wetland features on the east side.
 On the west side, the county is characterized by sandy clay soil and rolling scrubland.
 The Moch River runs across Panyijiar County’s southeastern portion.
 During the rainy season, parts of the county are often flooded, including areas near the Moch River, its southwest corner and its eastern edge, which borders the Supiri River.

 Residents traditionally engage in cattle-keeping, agriculture and fishing as their predominant means of livelihoods.
 A 2013 IOM assessment found that the livelihood practices include 34% farming, 34% livestock rearing, and 30% fishing.
-Recent FAO/WFP data that gross cereal yields were at 0.6 tonnes per hectare in 2022, though there is no updated information on the percentage of households engaged in farming in Panyijiar (FAO/WFP 2022; FAO/WFP 2023).
+Recent FAO/WFP data indicates that gross cereal yields were at 0.6 tonnes per hectare in 2022, though there is no updated information on the percentage of households engaged in farming in Panyijiar (FAO/WFP 2022; FAO/WFP 2023).
 Crops include sorghum, maize, groundnut and cowpeas, with vegetables (such as okra, pumpkin, tomatoes) being cultivated on a smaller scale.

 In addition to cattle, residents also raise goats and sheep.
 Herds are moved towards the Nile and south on the borders with Lakes State from February to April, returning to their regular locations in May.
 Panyijiar County’s swamps and rivers provide opportunities for fishing.
 Sales of natural resources such as grass, reeds, charcoal and firewood help supplement the income of some households.
-One location of note is Taiyar, an island port on Lake Jorr where Dinka and Nuer traders operated side-by-side before the conflict.
-It was key trading hub for Lakes and Jonglei State goods into southern Unity.
+One location of note is Taiyar, an island port on Lake Jorr where Dinka and Nuer traders operated side-by-side before the 2013 conflict.
+It is a key trading hub for Lakes and Jonglei State goods into southern Unity.

 A 2019 market study revealed that communities in Panyijiar traditionally relied on community structures to obtain resources such as food when food and economic insecurity were prevalent (Mercy Corps 2019).
 However, as resources have been depleted due to ongoing insecurity, traders are becoming more stringent in working with customers who are able to engage in cash-based transactions.
 As a result, people in the county have increasingly relied on humanitarian aid to support their households.